ElephantVentures/public-twigify/README.md

 ####No support for .inc preprocessing files####
 We have tested this module on Bartik, Stark, Zen and Omega.
 We have not created functionality to search for .inc that are preprocessing files - so Omega fails miserably.

-####Issue:"error: html_attributes could not be found in _context for maintenance-page.html.twig"####

-When running a theme converted with Twigify, we currently see the issue as detailed in http://drupal.org/node/1885800.
-This seems to be a core Drupal issue that we are working on while in DrupalCon::Portand.
-If anyone has an insight into this issue, please add a comment to that thread.

 ####Running Converted Theme in Drupal 8####

 Otherwise in Drupal 8, you can enable the theme and see it running with limited functionality (save for the error as detailed above.)